Generations and Gender Survey (GGS): towards a better understanding of relationships and processes in the life course

 The Generations and Gender Survey (GGS) is one of the two pillars of the Generations and Gender Programme, a pan-European programme designed to improve understanding of demographic and social development and of the factors that influence these developments.
 The paper describes how the theoretical perspectives applied in the survey, the survey design and the questionnaire are related to this objective.
 The key features of the survey include panel design, multidisciplinarity, comparability, context-sensitivity, inter-generational and gender relationships.
 The survey applies the life course approach, focussing on the processes of childbearing, partnership dynamics, home leaving, and retiring.
 The selection of topics for data collection mainly follows the criterion of theoretically grounded relevance to explaining one or more of the mentioned processes.
 The paper will also discuss the ways of conducting policy-relevant analyses using data from the first panel wave only.

-Session 59: Gender and generations
+Presented in Session 59: Gender and generations